steblynskyi/minikube/readme.md

 # Deploy helm charts, argocd, jenkins, grafana, etc..
 Please see CMD.md it will explain how to deploy it.

-# Need to modify /etc/hosts on your Mac for new records
+# Need to modify /etc/hosts on your Mac for new dns records
     HOSTS_TO_ADD="# Minikube setup
     127.0.0.1 grafana.test
     127.0.0.1 jenkins.test